any-docs/css/content/reference/values/gradient/index.md

 ### Linear gradient

 Linear gradients transition colors progressively along an imaginary line.
-They are generated with the {{cssxref("gradient/linear-gradient", "linear-gradient()")}} function.
+They are generated with the `linear-gradient()` function.

 ### Radial gradient

 Radial gradients transition colors progressively from a center point (origin).
-They are generated with the {{cssxref("gradient/radial-gradient", "radial-gradient()")}} function.
+They are generated with the `radial-gradient()` function.

 ### Conic gradient

 Conic gradients transition colors progressively around a circle.
-They are generated with the {{cssxref("gradient/conic-gradient", "conic-gradient()")}} function.
+They are generated with the `conic-gradient()` function.

 ### Repeating gradient

 Repeating gradients duplicate a gradient as much as necessary to fill a given area.
-They are generated with the {{cssxref("gradient/repeating-linear-gradient", "repeating-linear-gradient()")}}, {{cssxref("gradient/repeating-radial-gradient", "repeating-radial-gradient()")}}, and {{cssxref("gradient/repeating-conic-gradient", "repeating-conic-gradient()")}} functions.
+They are generated with the `repeating-linear-gradient()`, `repeating-radial-gradient()`, and `repeating-conic-gradient()` functions.

 ## Interpolation